allionel/PhotographySchoolTest/README.md

 # Features
 Implemented based on **`clean`** architecture, and using **`MVVM`** design pattern for the scense.
 Using Alamofire for networking and Realm for data storage, all handled basically asynchronously.
-We needed a small database without any relation, so better to use "**Realm**" for better performance.
+We needed a small fast database without any relation, so it was better to use "**Realm**" to have better performance.

-The project also contains repository for fetching images and videos, both remotely from server, and localy from database or file.
+The project also contains repository for fetching images and videos, both remotely from server, and localy from database/file.
 Using `AvPlayer` for displaying video.

 # Demo